vip-git/vip-git/README.md

 ## Hey there 👋
-Have an amazing `Tuesday` ⚡⚡⚡
+Have an amazing `Wednesday` ⚡⚡⚡

-Did you know Today on `17th November`
+Did you know Today on `18th November`
 ```
-“Arnold Schwarzenegger was sworn in as governor of California.”
-(Year: 2003)
+“Captain Nathaniel Palmer discovered Antarctica.”
+(Year: 1820)
 ```